nrinaudo/kantan.regex/generic.md

 libraryDependencies += "com.nrinaudo" %% "kantan.regex-generic" % "0.1.6"
 ```

-Let's first declare the imports we'll need in the rest of this tutorial:
+Let's first declare the imports we'll need in the rest of this scala mdocorial:

 ```scala
 import kantan.regex.implicits._ // Provides syntax and literal values.